kormiltsev/kormiltsev.github.io/README.md

 # kormiltsev.github.io

-This page about me and my project, kind of...
+This page about my projects, kind of...

 LinkedIn is more friendly:
 ```